 - 4. Download Streaming Video with VLC

-- 6. Use Android's Native Screen Record Option
+- 7. Take Advantage of Android's Native Screen Record Option

 - Frequently Asked Questions